d2l-ai/d2l-en/chapter_recurrent-neural-networks/beam-search.md

 ## Exercises

 * Can we treat an exhaustive search as a beam search with a special beam size?
 Why?
-* We used language models to create lyrics in the ["Implementation of the Recurrent Neural Network from Scratch"](../chapter_recurrent-neural-networks/rnn-scratch.md) section.
+* We used language models to generate sentences in :numref:`chapter_rnn_scratch`.
 Which kind of search does this output use?
 Can you improve it?

 ## Scan the QR Code to [Discuss](https://discuss.mxnet.io/t/2394)